Stop Crime God's Way

 "He has shown you, O man, what is good and what does the Lord require of you but to do justly, to love mercy, and to walk humbly with your God?"
 (Micah 6:8).

 The major missing factor in the childhood of most prisoners is an understanding of God's love.
 There may have been love present in the home, but no true expression of God's unconditional love through an emotional touch or hugs, caring relationships and respect.
-When parent practice training with love and grace, children will be less likely to fail, since they have their love tank filled for making better choices.
+When parents practice training with love and grace, children will be less likely to fail if their gifts and talents are allowed to develop freely.

 Most prisoners experienced only a form of punishment during their childhood.
 It didn't work then, and will not work now.
 Many of their parents did not know God, so in all actuality, they went from one prison to another, never being properly trained to live in our society.
 Now, their childhood continues in prison, they are being punished without any defects of character being changed.

 Not only were there missing factors at home, but in our schools, where all Biblical principals have been replaced by humanistic views.
 Since prayer was removed from our schools in the '60s, we have seen the rebellion of our youth spread like wildfire throughout our society.
 As a result, the children have grown up rejecting God, with no understanding of sin.
-These children are our prisoners today.
+These children are our prisoners today, but there is hope.

 We share the responsibility for the problems we see in our world.
 Just as prisoners are expected to take full responsibility for their crime, we must all recognize our shortcomings and failures in this life.